jkerola/jmenu/README.md

 ## Build documentation from source

-The documentation for the modules is built with [Mkdocs.](https://mkdocs.org)
+The documentation for the modules is built with [Mkdocs.](https://mkdocs.org) and the mkdocstrings extension, using google style docstrings.

 You can build it from source by installing mkdocs